pschool-in/curriculum/content/grammar/pronoun/pronoun-passages.md

 (pronoun-2)

 The words that are used to take the place of naming words (noun) or noun phrases are called pronouns.

-For example: He, she , it, we, you, me, him, they, them, his, her, etc.
+For example, He, she, it, we, you, me, him, they, them, his, her, etc.

 ## Personal Pronouns:

-The pronouns that refer to people, places, things directly are called as personal pronouns.
+The pronouns that refer to people, places, things directly are called personal pronouns.
 Personal pronouns can be divided into two categories;

 1. Subject pronoun - I, we, you, she, he, it, they
 2. Object pronoun - me, us, you, her, him, it, them

 A personal pronoun describes a person or a thing in the following ways:

-1. The pronouns _I_, _we_, _me_, denotes the 1st person that means the person
+1. The pronouns _I_, _we_, _me_, denotes the 1st person that means the person who speaks.
-   who speaks.
 2. The pronoun _you_ refers to the 2nd person, which means the person who is spoken to.
-3. The pronoun _he_, _she_, _they_, _it_ refers to 3rd person, that means a
-   person or a thing which is spoken about.
+3. The pronoun _he_, _she_, _they_, _it_ refers to 3rd person, which means a person or a thing which is spoken about.

 Examples of personal pronouns: